dlt-hub/dlt/docs/website/blog/2023-06-14-dlthub-gpt-accelerated learning_01.md

 ### III.
 Result
 After the walkthrough, we can start to experiment different questions and it will output answers based on our training from dlt hub repository.

-Here, I asked ‘’why should data teams use dlt?’’
+Here, I asked " why should data teams use dlt? "

 ![chatgptq1](\img\chatgptQ1.png)